google/zetasql/docs/resolved_ast.md

 //
 // At runtime, a recursive scan is evaluated using an iterative process:
 //
-// Step 1: Evaluate the non-recursive term.
+// Step 1 (iteration 0): Evaluate the non-recursive term.
 If UNION DISTINCT
 //   is specified, discard duplicates.
 //
-// Step 2:
+// Step 2 (iteration k):
 //   Repeat until step 2 produces an empty result:
 //     Evaluate the recursive term, binding the recursive table to the
-//     new rows produced by previous step.
-If UNION DISTINCT is specified,
+//     new rows produced by previous step (iteration k-1).
-//     discard duplicate rows, as well as any rows which match any
+//     If UNION DISTINCT is specified, discard duplicate rows, as well as any
-//     previously-produced result.
+//     rows which match any previously-produced result.
 //
 // Step 3:
 //   The final content of the recursive table is the UNION ALL of all results
-//   produced (step 1, plus all iterations of step 2).
+//   produced [lower_bound, upper_bound] iterations specified in the
+//   recursion depth modifier. (which are already DISTINCT because of step 2,
+//   if the query had UNION DISTINCT).
+The final content is augmented by the
+//   column specified in the recursion depth modifier (if specified) which
+//   represents the iteration number that the row is output.
+//   If UNION DISTINCT is specified, the depth column represents the first
+//   iteration that produces a given row.
+//   The depth column will be part of the output column list.
+//
+// When recursion_depth_modifier is unspecified, the lower bound is
+// effectively zero, the upper bound is infinite.
 //
 // ResolvedRecursiveScan only supports a recursive WITH entry which
 //   directly references itself; ZetaSQL does not support mutual recursion